evangelions/v-Steam-Hour-Booster/README.md

 **How to Use**
+- Make sure you have Python installed (Python 3.8 or higher recommended) Extract the .zip and delete zip folder.
+    Open extracted folder "Steam-Booster-By-V"

+**Install the required library:**

-- Make sure you have Python installed (Python 3.8 or higher recommended) Install the required library: Open Command Prompt / Terminal in the folder where the script is saved.
+Open Command Prompt / Terminal in the folder where the script is saved.
-(Or In the Folder, click the address bar at the top, type CMD and hit Enter)
+ In the Folder click the search bar at the top, type CMD and hit Enter

-- Then run this command: pip install steam
+- Then run this command: py -m pip install -r requirements.txt
 - Now Run the program: You can double-click booster.py or run it from the terminal with: py booster.py
 - Follow the instructions in terminal: Login with your Steam username and password etc...